Abdullah-Alsabi/Coins-tracker/README.md

 ## User Stories
-- **Signup:** As an anon I can sign up in the platform so that I can start playing into competition
+- **Sign Up:** As an anon I can sign up in the platform so that I can create a portfolio.
-- **Login:** As a user I can login to the platform so that I can log my exit points
+- **Sign In:** As a user I can sign in to the platform so that I can check my portfolios and update them.
-- **Logout:** As a user I can logout from the platform so no one else can use it
+- **Sign Out:** As a user I can sign out from the platform so no one else can see my portfolios.
+- **Edit User** As a user I can edit my profile.
-- **Add Exit Points** As a user I can add an exit point
+- **Add Portfolios** As a user I can add a portfolio.
-- **Edit Exit Points** As a user I can edit an exit point
+- **Edit Portfolio** As a user I can edit my portfolio.
+- **View Portfolio** As a user I can view my Portfolio.
+- **Delete Portfolio** As a user I can delete my portfolio.
-- **Add PreOpp Checklist** As a user I can add players to a tournament
+- **Add transaction** As a user I can add transactions to my portfolios.
-- **Edit PreOpp Checklist** As a user I can edit a player profile to fit into the tournament view
+- **Edit transaction** As a user I can edit my transaction.
+- **view transaction** As a user I can view my transaction.
+- **Delete transaction** As a user I can delete my transaction.
-- **View Tournament Table** As a user I want to see the tournament table
+- **View Coins Table** As any type of users I can see the coins table.
+- **View Coin Info** As any type of users I can see each coin info.

+## Admin Stories
-- **Edit User** As a user I can edit my profile, add or substract exit points
+- **Admin Edit User** As an admin I can edit users profile

 ## Client / Frontend